alannadolny/shop-typescript/README.md

 ## Setup

 The first thing is to have running up MongoDB.
-Later if u want to run this project u need to provide this information in the .env file:
+Later if you want to run this project you need to provide this information in the .env file:

 ```
 HOST = '...' fe.
 (127.0.01)